 - Each tenet has only one main idea.
 Chiseling a tenet down to a single essential idea makes the tenet memorable and clear.

 - Find a minimal cover.
 Each program operates in a space of ideas – its semantic space.
-A program team’s tenets cover most of its semantic space, using the minimum number of single-idea tenets needed to do so.
+A team’s tenets cover most of its semantic space, using the minimum number of single-idea tenets needed to do so.

 - Orient for the long term.
 A tenet is durable and strategic.
 It may challenge or affirm traditional mindsets, and cause individuals to work in strategic directions they might not otherwise pursue.
 Tenets survive multiple rounds of goal-setting, achievement, and failure.